 The position adopted in L’amaro lagrimar is not a conventional position for lovers in the previous lyric tradition.
 It became conventional after Dante, because it was adopted by Petrarch, and from Petrarch the convention of the dead beloved entered the mainstream of the European lyric tradition.
 This is another of Dante’s forgotten but exploited “inventions”.
 (See the Commento on Purgatorio 29 for Dante’s invention of the “triumph” as a literary genre.)

 In my commentary to the donna gentile sonnets of the Vita Nuova, I write about Dante’s “refusal of normative consolation”:

 This refusal of normative consolation, in both its material form as the donna gentile of the Vita Nuova and in its allegorized form as Lady Philosophy in the Convivio, is the condition sine qua non of the Commedia, whose essential plot hinges on a far more radical form of self-consolation, whereby the old love is divinized.
 (Dante’s Lyric Poetry: Poems of Youth and of the ‘Vita Nuova’, pp. 268-69)

-Normative consolation, the turning to other friends and beloveds after the loss of one’s friend or beloved, is discussed and dismissed by Augustine in the Confessions.
+Normative consolation, the turning to other friends and beloveds after the loss of one’s original friend or beloved, is discussed and dismissed by Augustine in the Confessions.
 In the following passage Augustine considers his attempts to console himself by turning to other friends after the death of his dear friend: